 It is in everyone's interest that concerns and complaints are resolved at the earliest possible stage.
 Many issues can be resolved informally, without the need to use the formal stages of the complaints procedure.
-St Wilfrid's School takes concerns seriously and will make every effort to resolve the matter as quickly as possible.
+St Wilfrid's Church of England School takes concerns seriously and will make every effort to resolve the matter as quickly as possible.